-Board Composition and Balance
+Board Composition and Balance (Principle 2)

-The Board currently comprises 9 directors, 3 of whom are non-executive independent directors and 5 of whom are non-executive directors.
-The non-executive independent directors are Mr Billy Lee Beng Cheng, Mdm Joanna Young Sau Kwan and Encik Aminuddin Yusof Lana.
-The non-executive directors are Tan Sri Datuk Asmat Bin Kamaludin, Mr Peh Kwee Chim, Mr Cheak Boon Heng, Dato' Kamaluddin Bin Abdullah and Mr Ong Kok Wah.
+The Board currently comprises 6 directors, 2 of whom are non-executive independent directors and 4 of whom are non-executive directors.
+The non-executive independent directors are Mr Billy Lee Beng Cheng and Mdm Joanna Young Sau Kwan.
+The non-executive directors are Tan Sri Asmat Bin Kamaludin, Mr Cheak Boon Heng, Dato' Kamaluddin Bin Abdullah and Mr Ong Kok Wah.

-The directors bring with them a broad range of expertise and experience in areas such as accounting or finance, business or management experience, industry knowledge and customer-based experience or knowledge.
+The directors bring with them a broad range of expertise and experience in areas such as accounting and finance, law, business and management, industry knowledge and customer-based experience and knowledge.
 The diversity of the directors' experience allows for the useful exchange of ideas and views.
-Profiles of the directors and other relevant information are set out on pages 14 to 17 of this Annual Report.
+Profiles of the directors and other relevant information are set out on pages 12 to 14 of this Annual Report.

-Chairman and Chief Executive Officer
+Chairman and Chief Executive Officer (Principle 3)

 Different individuals assume the Chairman and the Chief Executive Officer functions in CHO.
 There is a clear separation of the roles and responsibilities between the Chairman and the Chief Executive Officer.
-The Chairman, Tan Sri Datuk Asmat Bin Kamaludin, chairs the Board meetings and guides the Board on its discussion on significant issues.
+The Chairman, Tan Sri Asmat Bin Kamaludin, chairs the Board meetings and guides the Board on its discussion on significant issues.
 The Chief Executive Officer is responsible for the day-to-day management of the business and the overall performance of the Group.
 The Chairman and the Chief Executive Officer are not related.

-Board Membership
+Board Membership (Principle 4)

-The Nominating Committee comprises Mr Billy Lee Beng Cheng (Committee Chairman), Mdm Joanna Young Sau Kwan and Tan Sri Datuk Asmat Bin Kamaludin, the majority of whom, including the Chairman, are independent non-executive directors.
+The Nominating Committee comprises Mr Billy Lee Beng Cheng (Committee Chairman), Mdm Joanna Young Sau Kwan and Tan Sri Asmat Bin Kamaludin, the majority of whom, including the Chairman, are independent non-executive directors.